We are pleased to bring you a modern urban home remodel project in Singapore by design firm ONG&ONG.

 The exterior of the home on this side features a mixture of natural wood and white throughout, with the upper level louvers and lower level glass panels creating a warming contrast.

-Master bath is awash in white marble walls over rich, dark hardwood flooring.
+Primary bath is awash in white marble walls over rich, dark hardwood flooring.
 Pedestal tub at right stands across from black floating vanity with a pair of vessel sinks.
 Glass door shower stands next to shaded white frame window.

 The pedestal tub stands next to window and door opening onto the upper level enclosed patio space.